-The following works must be completed to the satisfaction of Council, in accordance with the Roads Act 1993 approvals and comply with Council's "Specification for Roadworks, Drainage and Miscellaneous Works" dated February 2012 unless expressly provided otherwise by these conditions at the principal contractor's or owner's expense:
+The following works must be completed to the satisfaction of Council, in compliance with Council's Specification for Roadworks, Drainage and Miscellaneous Works (2012) unless expressly provided otherwise by these conditions at the Principal Contractor's or Owner's expense:

-- a) Stormwater pipes, pits and connections to public stormwater systems within the road; - b) Driveways and vehicular crossings within the road; - c) Removal of redundant driveways and vehicular crossings; - d) New footpaths within the road; - e) Relocation of existing power/light pole - f) relocation/provision of street signs - g) New or replacement street trees; - h) New footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
-The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street.
+- a) stormwater pipes, pits and connections to public stormwater systems within the road, - b) driveways and vehicular crossings within the road, - c) removal of redundant driveways and vehicular crossings, - d) new footpaths within the road, - e) relocation of existing power/light pole, - f) relocation/provision of street signs, - g) new or replacement street trees, - h) new footway verges, where a grass verge exists, the balance of the area between the footpath and the kerb or site boundary over the full frontage of the proposed development must be turfed.
+The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of turf predominant within the street, - i) new or reinstated kerb and guttering within the road, and - j) new or reinstated road surface pavement within the road.

-- i) New or reinstated kerb and guttering within the road; and - j) New or reinstated road surface pavement within the road. - Note: Security held by Council pursuant to section 80A(6) of the Act will not be release by Council until compliance has been achieved with this condition.
+Note: Security held by Council pursuant to section 4.17(6) of the Act will not be release by Council until compliance has been achieved with this condition.
 An application for refund of security must be submitted with the Final Occupation Certificate to Council.
 This form can be downloaded from Council's website www.woollahra.nsw.gov.au or obtained from Council's customer service centre.
-Standard Condition: H13